Frequently Asked Questions

 George DeLeon writes that the Therapeutic Community is the Method!

 Most, if not all, of the pain in our lives come through relationships.
 We believe that healing comes through relationships.
-Although RDDC provides individual and group therapy, it is the interactions in the hall, the team work exercised in the service assignments, and the late night conversations – all within the Therapeutic Community – that contribute to ongoing healing relationships.
+Although RDDC provides individual and group counselling, it is the interactions in the hall, the team work exercised in the service assignments, and the late night conversations – all within the Therapeutic Community – that contribute to ongoing healing relationships.
 It is through our relationships with others that beneficial thinking and behaviour are encouraged, and detrimental beliefs and habits are challenged.

 Why take an abstinence-based approach to recovery?